MithrilJS/mithril.js/docs/getting-started.md

 }
 ```

-The code above should hopefully be self-explanatory.
+The code above defines a controller class.
+It has three members: `list`, which is simply an array, `description`, which is an `m.prop` getter-setter function with an empty string as the initial value, and `add`, which is a method that adds a new Todo instance to `list` if an input description getter-setter is not an empty string.
+Later in this guide, we'll pass the `description` property as the parameter to this function.
+I'll explain why we're passing it as an argument when we get there.

 You can use the controller like this:

 ```javascript
 var ctrl = new todo.controller();